ID25/ID25.github.io/_posts/2016-03-01-make-private-dialog-between-reseller-and-customer-part-1.md

 ### Part 1

-Deshobato is a Rails gem that helps models communicate with each other.
+Denshobato is a Rails gem that helps models communicate with each other.
 It gives simple api for creating a complete conversation system.
 You can create conversation with any model.
-Denshobato provides api methods for making conversations, messages and BlackList and Trash.
+Denshobato provides api methods for making conversation, messages, blacklists and trash.
 It also provides Helper methods for controller and view.
-It has a built-in chat panel and a particular documentation and you can use it any time something is unclear.

 In this tutorial, we'll create messaging system from scratch.
 A most part of work Denshobato gem will take over.